Bris sextant

+History

 Sven Yrvind (Lundin) developed his Bris sextant as part of his quest for low-cost, low-technology equipment for ocean crossings.
 The Bris is a low-technology, high-precision, fixed-interval instrument.
 It is made of two narrow, flat pieces of glass (microscope slides) permanently and rigidly mounted in a V-shape to a third flat piece of #12 welding glass to make viewing the sun eye safe.
 When the sun or moon is viewed through the V, it is split into eight images.
 The instrument is small and rugged enough that it can be kept in a 35mm film canister (about 2 cm radius, 3 cm tall) on a lanyard around one's neck.

 The Bris sextant is calibrated at a known geographic position with a good clock and a nautical almanac.
 As the day passes, one works the sight reductions backwards to develop exact angles for each of the images' tops and bottoms.
 The Sun and Moon have approximately the same angular size from the surface of the Earth, and can use the same calibrations.

 In use, one waits until an image's edge touches the horizon, and then records the time and reduces the sight using the recorded angle for that edge of the image.

 Etymology

 Bris is Swedish for breeze.
-It would appear that the name Bris is used by Yrvind for a number of his sail boats and is a favourite of his.
+The name Bris is used by Yrvind for a number of his sail boats.